What Is an (API) Application Programming Interface in Transportation

 API use in Transportation

-API's have several uses within the industry, some of the most prevalent of these including:
+APIs have several uses within the industry, helping streamline freight workflows.
+Some of the most prevalent include:

 • Rating – sends quote request to multiple carriers and returns pricing results to requesting application